This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Start with a digital kitchen scale to weigh your ingredients accurately.
 Tare the scale out to “zero” before each new addition.
 Choose a jar or bowl that will allow sufficient room for your starter to almost triple in size.

 I like a 3/4 liter Weck jar.
-The mouth is so wide and the glass lid can be used without the gasket.
+The mouth is nice and wide and the glass lid can be used without the gasket.

-Stir together the starter, flour, and water with a little silicon spatula.
+Stir together the starter, flour, and water with a silicon jar spatula.
 Scrape the inside edges as clean as you can.

 You can place a rubber band at the starting point if you want to clearly see how much it rises.
 It also works to draw a little line with a dry-erase marker.